SmarDex-Ecosystem/universal-router/README.md

 - `INITIATE_DEPOSIT` : Initiate a deposit in the protocol.
 The user must have already sent wsEth and sdex to the UniversalRouter contract.
 - `INITIATE_WITHDRAWAL` : Initiate a withdrawal in the protocol.
 The user must have already sent usdn to the UniversalRouter contract.
 - `INITIATE_OPEN` : Initiate an open in the protocol.
 The user must have already sent wstEth to the UniversalRouter contract.
+- `INITIATE_CLOSE` : Initiate a close position in the protocol using delegation.
 - `VALIDATE_DEPOSIT` : Validate a deposit in the protocol.
 - `VALIDATE_WITHDRAWAL` : Validate a withdrawal in the protocol.
 - `VALIDATE_OPEN` : Validate an open in the protocol.
 - `VALIDATE_CLOSE` : Validate a close in the protocol.

-### Command not implemented

-- `initiateClosePosition` : This command is used to initiate a close position in the protocol.
-Protocol verify the msg.sender of the transaction to verify that the user is the owner of the position.
-So, this command is not implemented in the UniversalRouter contract because user must call the initiateClosePosition function directly on the protocol contract.

 ## Installation